SFStefenon/WBF-HE-YOLO/README.md

 In the `data/predefined_classes.txt` you can define the classes that you are going to use.
 This will allocate the spaces in the memory, therefore the number in the annotation will follow this order.

-Later on, the classes that you have used have to match with `mydata.yaml`, that you previously created as this example:
+Later on, the classes that you have used have to match with `mydata.yaml`, which you previously created as this example:

 ```
 nc: 4